+Engineering Reference - Draft Final Changes for ElectricEquipment:ITE:AirCooled

+MJW Oct 31, 2014, Rev. Nov 4 and Nov 6, 2014

 Zone Internal Gains

 Sources and Types of Gains

 Internal heat gains from lights, people, and equipment of various types are often significant elements in the zone thermal balance.
 EnergyPlus allows the user to specify heat gains for several equipment types including people, lights, gas/electric equipment, and several other types.
 The total heat gain is comprised of convective, radiant and latent gains in various proportions from these sources.
 Convective gains are instantaneous additions of heat to the zone air.
 Radiant gains are distributed on the surfaces of the zone, where they are first absorbed and then released back into the room (with some fraction conducted through the surface) according to the surface heat balances. {See Surface Heat Balance Manager / Processes in this document}.
 Latent gains must be handled by ventilation or air conditioning equipment.
 Recommended heat gains are given by ASHRAE [1].
 These recommendations include the sensible (convective plus radiative) and latent proportions.
 Sensible gains from equipment are primarily radiant.
 The user can specify the heat gains and proportions for any type of equipment.
 Determining the gains from lights, people and baseboard heat are slightly more complicated.